×

 Will I need to travel to see a specialist?

 "Tokyo is widely regarded as having the best selection of medical specialists in Japan, with many of the country's top hospitals and clinics located in the city.
 Other major cities such as Osaka, Kyoto, and Yokohama also have a wide range of medical specialists available.
-In addition, many smaller cities and rural areas throughout Japan have excellent medical facilities and specialists, making it possible to find quality care no matter where you are in the country," wrote one digital nomad living in Japan.
+In addition, many smaller cities and rural areas throughout Japan have excellent medical facilities and specialists, making it possible to find quality care no matter where you are in the country," explained one person living in Japan.

 Are common prescription medications available in Japan?

 "Pharmacies are usually attached to hospitals or clinics and require prescriptions.
 There are drugstores for over-the-counter medicine.
-Prescription medicine is priced pretty low, depending on what coverage and costs you are used to," said a member in Tokyo.
+Prescription medicine is priced pretty low, depending on what coverage and costs you are used to," said one digital nomad in Tokyo.

 "There are pharmacies in every neighborhood and they are easily accessible and reasonably priced.
 However, being in Japan, some medications may not be available or provided.
-Therefore, check which medications are available before moving to Japan," explained one person living in Tokyo, Japan.
+Therefore, check which medications are available before moving to Japan," explained one digital nomad living in Tokyo, Japan.

 Get Quote